 Watch the RUSI presentation on YouTube

-Unfortunately, RUSI have removed this presentation from YouTube.
-The link to the YouTube presentation has, therefore, been removed.
+Unfortunately, RUSI has removed this presentation from YouTube.
+The link to the YouTube presentation has been removed from this page.

 Watch the presentation on RUSI’s website